DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

             return true;
         }
     }
-    // if current threads itself is the owner of the lock,
+    // if current thread itself is the owner of the lock,
     // then update the state value (in case of ReentrantLock, add 1) and continue else if (current == getExclusiveOwnerThread()) {
         int nextc = c + acquires;
-        if (nextc < 0)
-            throw new Error("Maximum lock count exceeded");
         setState(nextc);
         return true;
     }